A Century of Progress

 Visitors can view historical dental tools and equipment from the 18th century to modern times in chronologically arranged dental office settings.
 Also on view are artifacts featuring areas where the Museum has a substantial collection of oral hygiene products for the consumer, as well as equipment used by dentists including articulators, denture forming equipment, and dental X-ray technology

 Additional themes in the exhibit line-up include: St. Apollonia, the Patron Saint of Dentistry; Remedy for the Toothless, with a 19th century story with a tragic ending about a denture making dentist using a patented process without a license the story of U-M alumnus, Dr. Willoughby Dayton Miller and his significant impact on the field of dentistry.
-Many visitors continue to enjoy the tooth powder and paste collection on loan from alumnus, Dr. Ronald Berris.
+Many visitors continue to enjoy the historic dental hygiene products, advertisements, and tooth brushes, most of which are on loan from alumnus, Dr. Ronald Berris.

 Click on the links below to view some current Museum exhibits